edyeo82/chineseflashcard/README.md

 Chinese Flashcards
 =================
-I want to help my kids learn their chinese words, but could not find a simple flashcard app that is aligned with Singapore MOE.
+I would like to help my kids learn their chinese words, but could not find a simple flashcard app that is aligned with Singapore MOE.

 This is a simple web-based flashcard application to help you learn Chinese characters and their Pinyin pronunciations.
 It uses characters from Singapore MOE Higher Chinese.
 Chinese chars are parsed from https://www.moe.gov.sg/-/media/files/primary/2015characterlistprimaryhigherchinese.pdf